-(3) In class three Wild Trout Management Areas the daily creel limit for trout shall be five, as provided for in section 26-112-45(m)(3) of the Regulations of Connecticut State Agencies, and the minimum length for trout [and charr] shall be nine inches.
+(3) In class three Wild Trout Management Areas the minimum length for trout [and charr] shall be nine inches.
 Possession of trout [or charr] less than nine inches on the waters or shores of these Wild Trout Management Areas is prohibited.
 The following are class three Wild Trout Management Areas: